airalab/robonomics.network/content/posts/Recap-2020.md

 - 100+ popular &amp; demanded robots could be connected to Robonomics parachain;
 - 50+ ROS compatible sensors &amp; cameras supported by Robonomics parachain;
 - XRT did x20 from the beginning of the year;
-- X Amount of XRT was distributed within the community for different activities.
+- 111320 XRT was distributed within the community for different activities, e.g liquidity providing on Uniswap, collatorals maintainance on the network.

 We&#39;ll release a marketing recap in the mid-January, where we&#39;ll highlight results and share plans regarding the further growth of Robonomics Network.